 What are the Different Types of Texture in Art?

-Besides the Broad two types of textures mentioned above, many other texture types are used in art.
+Besides the Broad two textures mentioned above, many other texture types are used in art.

 What is Actual Texture in Art?